rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 on-campus for at least the most immediate academic term for which they are to serve.

+In an event where all candidates for President and Vice President are the same, only a single vote for President needs to be held, with the individual who recieved the second highest amount of votes becomming Vice President.

 ### Collection and Acceptance of Nominations